& Construction

 The company works on more than 5,000 projects annually and relies heavily on digital tools to support this scale.
 Around 600 employees use Autodesk software, with a mix of subscriptions and Flex tokens.
 Managing that usage—and ensuring each investment delivers maximum value—has become an essential part of how Gruner grows efficiently.

 “We needed a way to analyze usage patterns and make informed decisions about whether a user should be on a subscription seat or Flex,” says Jan Partsch, BIM Manager in Gruner’s Digital Business Solutions team.
-“The aim was always the same: deliver the tools people need but do it in the most cost-effective way possible.”
+“The aim was always the same: deliver the tools people need but do it in the most consistent and scalable way possible.”

-To build a more strategic licensing model, Gruner leveraged an Autodesk Business Success Plan and worked closely with their Customer Success Manager (CSM), Andreas Bracht.
+To make that scalable operating model possible, Gruner leveraged an Autodesk Business Success Plan and worked closely with their Customer Success Manager (CSM), Andreas Bracht.

-“For example, we can see if a user is burning a lot of tokens per day—if that cost is much higher than it would be under a subscription, then we know it’s time to switch them,” Partsch explains.
+“For example, we can see if a user is burning a lot of tokens per day—if that cost is much higher than it would be under a subscription, then we know it’s time to switch them,” Partsch says.
+“We can go from the most inefficient users to the least inefficient and make targeted adjustments to improve overall allocation.”

 —Jan Partsch, BIM Manager, Digital Business Solutions team, Gruner

-Even so, Gruner emphasizes that sound optimization requires the right time horizon.
-“It only really makes sense to base decisions on three to six months of data,” Partsch notes.
-“If you decide based on one or two months, you risk reacting too quickly.”
+That said, Partsch emphasizes that meaningful governance and planning require a longer-term view.
+“It only really makes sense to base decisions on three to six months of data,” he says.
+“If you try to decide based on one or two months, you risk reacting too quickly.”

+In addition to working with the CSM, they also took advantage of expert coaching that is part of their Business Success Plan.
 “We had very positive experiences on the administrative side with admin coaching and deployment coaching,” Partsch says.
-“We're now also having our BIM managers looking deeper into the expert coaching for operational procedures and operational workflows.”
+“We're now also having our BIM managers look deeper into the expert coaching for operational procedures and operational workflows, how we can adapt them and tailor them to our needs.”

-Local language coaching proved especially helpful.
+Of particular value is the ability to get coaching in local languages.
 “As a Swiss company, we always have to deal with French, German,” Partsch says.
 “It is a big win to be able to have coaching available directly in those different languages.”

 “I highly recommend going with a Business Success Plan,” Partsch says.
-“If you want to make informed decisions and switch people on a monthly basis, you need optimized processes and reliable data.
+“If you want to scale software product usage effectively on a company level, you need optimized digital processes and reliable data sources.
 A Business Success Plan gives you that.
-It connects Active Directory groups, ensures correct user data, and streamlines everything.
-Without it, you end up with bad data and time-consuming data cleansing.”
+It connects Active Directory groups, ensures correct user data, and not only streamlines the process of opening and closing Autodesk accounts—it fully automates it, which makes it fully scalable.
+Without a system like this, you end up with bad data, time-consuming data cleansing, and manual processes that can’t scale.”

 —Jan Partsch, BIM Manager, Digital Business Solutions team, Gruner

-By analyzing usage trends and adjusting license assignments accordingly, Gruner has significantly reduced its Autodesk software costs—and the savings are easy to quantify.
+By continuously analyzing usage and adjusting license access models, Gruner has significantly improved the efficiency of its Autodesk software environment—gains that are visible in the dashboard.

-“We can see that our actual license costs are already far below what they would be if we used only subscriptions or only tokens,” Partsch says.
-“The margin between our current costs and the theoretical optimum is small, and we’re working to make it even smaller.”
+“We can see that our current setup is already very close to the optimal model,” Partsch says.
+“The margin between where we are and the theoretical optimum is small, and we’re working to make it even smaller.”

-“It helped us reduce inefficiency in license usage from 25% to 15%,” he adds.
-“And this is with a big portfolio, so it’s a big reduction in costs.”
+“It helped us reduce inefficiency in license usage from 25% to 15%,” Partsch says.
+“And this is with a big portfolio, so it’s a substantial improvement.
+And this basically makes the whole account creation and closure a fully automated and scalable procedure.”

 “Using Flex tokens and seats in combination, and switching users based on real data, helps us get the most from our investment,” Partsch says.
 “We’re already on a very good track, and we’re only getting better.”

-For a company as large and varied as Gruner, optimizing software spend is an ongoing effort.
-With Autodesk and a Business Success Plan, Gruner has transformed license management into a strategic, data-driven advantage.
+For a company like Gruner—large, diverse, and digitally mature—optimizing software access at scale isn’t a one-time effort; it’s an ongoing process.
+By partnering with Autodesk and leveraging the capabilities of a Business Success Plan, Gruner has turned license management into a strategic advantage.

 “The Business Success Plan and the reporting data behind it are essential for us,” Partsch says.
-“It’s not just about saving money—it’s about making sure we use our software in the smartest, most efficient way possible.”
+“It’s about making sure we use our software in the smartest, most efficient way possible.”